manucouto1/framework3/docs/architecture/index.md

 ### 📦 Container and Dependency Injection

-The [`Container`](../api/container/container.md) is a central component in Framework3, managing the registration and retrieval of various components.
+The [`Container`](../api/container/container.md) is a central component in LabChain, managing the registration and retrieval of various components.
 It allows for easy plugin management and dependency injection throughout the framework.

 ### 🔢 Data Handling

-Framework3 uses the [`XYData`](../api/base/base_types.md) class for handling input and output data.
+LabChain uses the [`XYData`](../api/base/base_types.md) class for handling input and output data.
 This class provides a consistent interface for data manipulation across different components of the framework.

 ### 🔌 Plugin System

-Framework3's plugin system allows for easy extension of the framework's capabilities.
+LabChain's plugin system allows for easy extension of the framework's capabilities.
 You can create custom filters, metrics, optimizers, and more by inheriting from the base classes and registering them with the Container.

 ### 📊 Example Workflow